 - chronic fatigue syndrome: characterized by extreme, prolonged weariness that’s often accompanied by pain

-- endometriosis: a painful disorder that occurs when the uterine lining grows outside of the uterus
+- endometriosis: a painful disorder that occurs when tissue similar to uterine lining tissue grows outside of the uterus

 - fibromyalgia: widespread pain in the bones and muscles